Rich-McGrath/Quantum-Paradox-Final-Build/README.md

 # Quantum-Paradox-Final-Build
-The Executive Version of Quantum Paradox.
+The Exe Version of Quantum Paradox.